scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-Using subcontexts is more efficient than @ref[nesting Injectors](advanced-features.md#depending-on-locator) manually, since subcontexts are planned ahead of time - there's no planning step for subcontexts, only execution step.
+Subcontexts are more efficient than @ref[nested Injectors](advanced-features.md#depending-on-locator), since subcontexts are planned ahead of time - there's no additional planning step for subcontexts after initial wiring, only an execution step.

-Note: When your subcontext's submodule only contains one binding, you may be able to achieve the same result using an @ref[Auto-Factory](#auto-factories) instead.
+Note: If your Subcontext module contains only one binding, you can just replace it with an @ref[Auto-Factory](#auto-factories).

 - [Gitter discussion: Subcontexts implement what .NET calls Transient or Request scope](https://matrix.to/#/!fjiBThWZrkChOzTruT:gitter.im/$PxWlZnbRyGICEgi8y5HT5m-Z111EeJu9PFt906_6iFw?via=gitter.im&via=matrix.org&via=matrix.freyachat.eu)